yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 You can read [this article on `lens-aeson` and prisms](https://www.fpcomplete.com/user/tel/lens-aeson-traversals-prisms) to know more.

+#### Concurrency

+blogimage("priest.jpg","Priests")

-Now, we have all the feature provided by the zsh script shell.
+We now have all the feature provided by the original `zsh` script shell.
-But wouldn't it be to use Haskell to do things a bit better to launch the API request sooner.
-Because, actually you have to wait during answering the questions.
+But here is a good occasion to use some Haskell great feature.

-Wouldn't it be better to launch the request in parallel?
+We will launch the API request sooner and in parallel to minimize our wait time:
-Let's do it:

 ```
 import Control.Concurrent